 Play store: NoRoot Firewall

-NoRoot Firewall, will create a VPN connection that will allow the app to check which apps are trying to access the intenet.
+NoRoot Firewall, will create a VPN connection that will allow the app to verify which apps are trying to access the internet.
 Whenever an app is trying to communicate with the outside, the firewall is waiting for a response.
 Just click the notification, and in the activity select "Allow" or "Deny".

 3) Aptoide, external apk

-Another way to avoid being infected is to avoid as much as possible external stores How Aptoide, except Amazon AppStore ed F-Droid.
-If you download from Aptoide, be sure that the app is verified by the team, or even better if only downloaded from the official Aptoide store.
+Another way to avoid being infected is to avoid as much as possible external stores like Aptoide, except Amazon AppStore ed F-Droid.
+If you download from Aptoide, be sure that the app is verified by the team, or even better if you download only from the official Aptoide store.

 Now you will say: Also on the PlayStore some apps have malware, yes, but the number is so small that it's almost impossible to get infected.

 This is why the antivirus is useless.
-Just have personal precautions.
+All you need is personal care.

 4) Clean Master, CCleaner ...
 No thanks